Pagoda Pottery

 Further development

-For those who are keen to develop their skills I provide longer courses.
+For those who are keen to develop their skills, we provide extended courses.
 These include:

 Throwing (with the opportunity to carry the process through to a finished glazed product)